Characters of Final Fantasy X and X-2: Crusaders

-The Crusaders are a semi-military organization which role is to protect Spira's towns from Sin and other monsters.
-They were founded by Lord Mi'hen eight centuries before the events of Final Fantasy X, and are incorporated into the Yevon clergy.
+The Crusaders are a semi-military organization who serve to protect Spira's towns from Sin and other monsters.
+Lord Mi'hen founded it eight centuries before the events of Final Fantasy X, and are incorporated into the Yevon clergy.
 Members of the Crusaders include the high-ranked Luzzu and the younger, lower-ranked Gatta, while Wakka's brother, Chappu (チャップ) died a year ago fighting Sin.
-Depending on the player's actions, either Luzzu or Gatta dies during Operation Mi'hen, while the other one survives and returns to Besaid to rebuild the village's Crusader branch.
+Depending on the player's actions, either Luzzu or Gatta dies during Operation Mi'hen, while the other survives and returns to Besaid to rebuild the village's Crusader branch.